 Solution: This statement ‘all students are intelligent’ is a universal positive proposition.
 If universal positive is true, then definitely particular negative will be false because of the contradictory relationship.
 And contradictory of this statement is ‘some students are not intelligent’.
 In a contrary relationship, if universal positive is true then universal negative must be false.
 And universal negative of this statement is ‘no students are intelligent’.

-We hope you are going these concepts daily to make you prepare for UGC NET June 2021.
+We hope you are going through these concepts daily to make you prepare for UGC NET 2023.

 Try Online Classroom Program Now and get unlimited access to 12+ structured live courses and 200+ Mock tests.